yceruto/option-type/docs/api_reference.md

 echo $y->unwrap(); // Outputs: 2
 ```

-This documentation provides a comprehensive guide to using the `Option` class effectively for handling optional values in PHP, which can significantly reduce bugs related to null values in your applications.
+See the [examples](examples.md) for more details on how to apply effectively the `Option` type in your PHP code.